M-Files/Developer-Portal/Built-In/External-Object-Type-Data-Source/Custom/index.md

 ### A quick note on Internal and External Object Ids

-M-Files often uses the concept of "Object Ids".
+M-Files often uses the concept of `Object Ids`.
 The object id is an integer (whole number) and is guaranteed to be unique within a given object type.
 When external object types are used, M-Files allows the id from that system to be shown on the metadata card instead.
-This id is referred to either as the "Display ID" or the "External ID".
+This id is referred to either as the `Display ID` or the `External ID`.
 Each object still has an internal ID that must be used for normal API calls.

-When mapping the "Object ID" in the Connection to External Database, ensure that you map a column which is a unique Id.
+When mapping the `Object ID` in the Connection to External Database, ensure that you map a column which is a unique Id.
 If this changes in the future, objects that have been associated with this item may become disconnected.
 {:.note}

 ### Full vs. quick refreshes